ArchBlizzard/real-time-data-aggregation/README.md

 - Filtering, sorting, and pagination are handled server-side for scalability.

 ## Testing

 ### API Testing
 - See example requests above.

 ### WebSocket Testing
 - Open socket-test.html in multiple browser tabs to see real-time updates.

----

-*Status:*
-MVP backend is running with aggregation, caching, REST API, WebSocket server, filtering, sorting, pagination, and tests.
-Ready for deployment and demo.

----